-Lizzil Gay has been a Melbourne based performance and video artist, activist and researcher since 1992.
+Lizzil Gay is a performance, installation and video artist, activist and researcher currently living and working in Naarm, Wurundjeri country.
 There is a deeply personal aspect to her creative work allowing the body to always remain the anchor point of her conceptual, philosophical and political explorations.

 As a researcher Lizzil has completed a PhD in Media and Communications from RMIT, Melbourne.
 Her doctoral thesis Wounded bodies as sites of dissensus: Acts of resistance by detained people seeking asylum, and in the performance art of Mike Parr explores the philosophy of pain as political, and the body as a site of resistance.